 14. Exquisitely Remodeled Gated Estate in Chandler Boulevard, Sherman Oaks

-This is a simple house with not much fuss to it with its block-like shape in a light palette paired with a flat roofing with dark outlines on the side pairing with the railings of the two small second floor balconies.
+This is a simple house with not much fuss to it with its block-like shape in a light palette paired with flat roofing with dark outlines on the side pairing with the railings of the two small second-floor balconies.
 These balconies are flanking the gable roof of the entryway that has a pair of white columns guarding the wooden door.

 15. Single Family Home with Wide Plank Floors, Custom Millwork, and Designer Window Treatments

 This lovely brick home is adorned with multiple windows accented with concrete details on top to complement the flat roofs of three sections of the house exterior.
 The elegant wooden main door has sidelights and transom windows of glass panels contrasting the surrounding concrete framing of the entryway that matches the pillars guarding the door.

 This elegant interior emphasizes the elevated fireplace housed in a massive column of rock flanked by windows that bring in natural lights to the beige sofa set, a simple wooden coffee table over the colorful patterned area rug that covers most of the hardwood flooring that matches the wooden molding of the white ceiling.

 The following are photo examples of Transitional style interiors (room-by-room).
 Below each photo are links that take you to extensive Transitional style photo galleries for each room.